 - Sales reps aren’t one size fits all–just because a sales rep is a great sales person doesn’t mean they’re the right person for your product.
 I once had a male sales rep who didn’t have children & asked me repeatedly what “swaddling” meant–not the best person to be selling Swaddleaze.

 - Your relationship with your sales reps is like any other relationship–keep the lines of communication open & it will flourish.

 Have questions, need additional information?
-Comment on this post or email me!
+Comment on this post!